Mapping class groups of Heegaard splittings

-Then there is an isomorphic subgroup $G' \subset Aut(H)$ such that each element of $G'$ restricts to an element of $G''$ and the set of fixed points form boundary parallel arcs and graphs in $H$. \end{Coro}
+Then there is an isomorphic subgroup $G' \subset Aut(H)$ such that each element of $G'$ restricts to an element of $G''$ and the set of fixed points form boundary parallel arcs and trees in $H$. \end{Coro}

 \begin{proof} We will construct the group $G'$ in the piecewise linear category.
-By Lemma~\ref{permutediskslem}, let $L$ be a collection of simple closed curves that are permuted by $G''$ and bound a collection $\mathbf{D}$ of disks in $H$.
+Let $L$ be a collection of simple closed curves, guaranteed by the Equivariant Disk Theorem, that are permuted by $G''$ and bound a collection $\mathbf{D}$ of disks in $H$.
 Choose a triangulation of $\Sigma$ such that $L$ is contained in the 1-skeleton, each isometry of $G''$ is simplicial and each fixed point is a vertex of the triangulation.